Student General Rules And Guidelines

 ARTICLE II: STUDENT CODE AUTHORITY

-A. The Dean of Student Services (or his or her designee) shall determine whether or not the Judicial Board shall be authorized to hear each matter.
+A. The Dean of Student Affairs (or his or her designee) shall determine whether or not the Judicial Board shall be authorized to hear each matter.

-C. Decisions made by the Judicial Board and/or the Dean of Student Services (or his or her designee) shall be final, pending the normal appeal process.
+C. Decisions made by the Judicial Board and/or the Dean of Student Affairs (or his or her designee) shall be final, pending the normal appeal process.

 ARTICLE III: PROSCRIBED CONDUCT